 (b) continue to have effect after GSI rules referred to in subregulation (1) are in operation as if they had been published under those GSI rules.

-[Regulation 10 inserted in Gazette 14 Jun 2013 p.
+[Regulation 10 inserted: Gazette 14 Jun 2013 p.
 2232-3.]

 11. Administration of GSI rules and GSI procedures